-Table E.1 Summary of Key Mitigation for Exploration Activities in Phase 3A Study Area
+Table E.1Summary of Key Mitigation for Exploration Activities in Phase 3A Study Area

-Exploration Activity Proposed Mitigation may be used to define appropriate safety zones for shutdown (e.g. , 180 dB rms safety zone) and the buffer zone around the Roseway Basin Critical Habitat/Area to be Avoided.
-Fisheries Liaison Officer (FLO) familiar with NS offshore fisheries to be present on seismic survey vessels to communicate with fishing vessels in the area and to assist with avoiding potential conflict with fishing activities/gear.
+Exploration Activity Proposed Mitigation • Detailed acoustic modeling as input to any project-specific EAs for seismic projects in the Phase 3A Project Area that may occur in the June-December period when North Atlantic right whales may be congregating in the Study Area.
+These modeling results may be used to define appropriate safety zones for shutdown (e.g., 180 dBrms safety zone) and the buffer zone around the Roseway Basin Critical Habitat/Area to be Avoided. • Fisheries Liaison Officer (FLO) familiar with NS offshore fisheries to be present on seismic survey vessels to communicate with fishing vessels in the area and to assist with avoiding potential conflict with fishing activities/gear.
 For conventional (single vessel) seismic programs, FLOs may be trained as marine wildlife observers and perform both tasks. • Use of Passive Acoustic Monitoring (PAM) as per the "Statement of Practice with Respect to the Mitigation of Seismic Sound in the Marine Environment".
-Adherence to the CNSOPB "Compensation Guidelines Respecting Damages Relating to Offshore Petroleum Activity".
-Issuance of "Notice to Mariners" on location and scheduling of survey activities. • Commencement of seismic data acquisition only if survey area confirmed to be clear of fixed fishing gear (e.g. , lobster traps) or floating longline gear (e.g. , for large pelagics such as tuna and swordfish). • Consultation with key organizations representing fishing interests (including commercial and Aboriginal) in the area during the EA planning stage and just prior to commencement of any work to coordinate seismic program activities with fishing industry and to reduce potential conflict with fishing activity during peak fishing times.
+Adherence to the CNSOPB Compensation Guidelines Respecting Damages Relating to Offshore Petroleum Activity. • Issuance of "Notice to Mariners" on location and scheduling of survey activities. • Commencement of seismic data acquisition only if survey area confirmed to be clear of fixed fishing gear (e.g., lobster traps) or floating longline gear (e.g., for large pelagics such as tuna and swordfish). • Consultation with key organizations representing fishing interests (including commercial and Aboriginal) in the area during the EA planning stage and just prior to commencement of any work to coordinate seismic program activities with fishing industry and to reduce potential conflict with fishing activity during peak fishing times.
 Consultation with DFO Science Branch to ensure survey area and timing minimizes potential for conflict with research vessel program plans.
 Consultation with the Department of National Defense (DND) to ensure survey area and timing minimizes potential for conflict with exercises and/or training.
-Avoid exploration drilling in Roseway Basin, Northeast Channel Coral Conservation Area, and the Sambro Bank and Emerald Basin Vazella Closure areas.
+Seabird monitoring to be completed following the CWS pelagic seabird monitoring protocol provided in Appendix C. Avoid exploration drilling in Roseway Basin, Northeast Channel Coral Conservation Area, and the Sambro Bank and Emerald Basin Vazella Closure areas.
 Conduct pre-drilling ROV investigation to determine presence of corals, sponges, or other sensitive features as required by the CNSOPB.
-Areas with known aggregations of cold water coral shall be avoided during oil and gas drilling activities.
-If aggregations of cold water coral are found to occur as the result of an environmental assessment that is conducted following an application for drilling or production, the CNSOPB requires mitigation to avoid harming these aggregations (DFO 2006).
-Exploratory Drilling • Follow Canadian Wildlife Service mitigation measures when finding a dead or injured bird (i.e. , Williams and Chardine handling protocol).
-Adherence to the CNSOPB "Offshore Waste Treatment Guidelines" and "Offshore Chemical Selection Guidelines" to minimize effects of waste discharges during drilling programs.
-Adherence to Nova Scotia Offshore Drilling and Production Regulations.
-Bulk transfer and hose handling procedures as per best available practice.
-Minimize flaring and ensure the use of high-efficiency igniters as per best management practice.
-Focus all area lighting on the work areas of offshore platforms and down shade lights to minimize marine bird attraction.
+Exploratory Drilling • Areas with known aggregations of cold water coral and other sensitive features shall be avoided during oil and gas drilling activities.
+If aggregations of cold water coral are found to occur as the result of an environmental assessment that is conducted following an application for drilling or production, the CNSOPB requires mitigation to avoid harming these aggregations (DFO 2006). • Follow Canadian Wildlife Service mitigation measures when finding a dead or injured bird (i.e. , Williams and Chardine handling protocol).
+Adhere to the CNSOPB Offshore Waste Treatment Guidelines and Offshore Chemical Selection Guidelines to minimize effects of waste discharges during drilling programs.

-Table E.1 Summary of Key Mitigation for Exploration Activities in Phase 3A Study Area
+Table E.1Summary of Key Mitigation for Exploration Activities in Phase 3A Study Area